Garlic (Allium satium Linn) belong to the family Amaryllidaceae is the second most important bulb crop after onion.

 Reduces Cholesterol Levels

 Allicin compound is found in abundance in garlic.
 Moreover, this compound keeps a check on cholesterol and prevents LDL from oxidizing.

-Garlic is effective as a skin cleanser and an anti-biotic.
+They are effective as a skin cleanser and an anti-biotic.
 It helps resolves many skin related problems like skin rashes, psoriasis, cold sores, and blisters.

 Helps Improving Digestion

-Garlic helps aid intestinal problems and for it to function better.
+They help aid intestinal problems and for it to function better.
 Consuming it regularly will make digestion more steady.

 The phytonutrients present in garlic helps in boosting immunity by reducing oxidative stress.
 Also, it increases strength and reduces fatigue.

 Can I eat garlic after it turned green?

 If it has turned green or blue while cooking or pickling then it is safe to consume it.
 However, it won’t have any effect on the flavor.

 No. it is advisable to store garlic at room temperature for it to last for a few months.